-- Ensure the Inner City Homelessness Action Plan addresses homelessness in Redfern-Waterloo through: - a single outreach and support service for homeless people in Redfern and Waterloo that is holistic, culturally appropriate, and addresses the needs of

-'transient' homeless people;

-- a data collection system that identifies key issues, processes and outcomes of efforts to address homelessness, including 'hidden' homelessness among Aboriginal people; - enhancement of service delivery to and coordination of support for people with high and complex needs (including dual diagnosis); - piloting housing and support models that lead to sustainable accommodation for homeless people; - early intervention initiatives which identify people at risk or in the early stages of homelessness, with a specific focus on the issues and needs of Aboriginal people; - greater flexibility in service provision to reflect the changed circumstances of clients; and - regular monitoring of services to ensure resources are allocated appropriately.
-(Lead Agency: DoH, Supporting Agency: Inner Sydney Homelessness Action Committee, CoS, NSW Health, DoCS, NGOs) - Develop an affordable housing strategy for Redfern-Waterloo that is consistent with the Redfern-Waterloo Built Environment Plan.
-(Lead Agency: RWA, Supporting Agency: DoH) - Develop a joint assessment and referral protocol between service providers to assist the smooth transition from homelessness to stable accommodation and support.
-(Lead Agency: DoH, Supporting Agencies: NSW Health, DoCS, NGOs) - Ensure homelessness outreach and support services operate regular patrols in Redfern and Waterloo seven days a week.
-(Lead Agency: DoH, Supporting Agencies: DoCS, NGOs) - Ensure homeless people with complex housing needs are allocated appropriate housing by: - improving tenant assessment processes: - ensuring housing is consistent with allocations policies.
-(Lead Agency: DoH)
+- a single outreach and support service for homeless people in Redfern and Waterloo that is holistic, culturally appropriate, and addresses the needs of 'transient' homeless people; - the development of data collection and monitoring processes that identify key issues, processes and outcomes of efforts to address homelessness, including Aboriginal homelessness as well as legal issues faced by people experiencing homelessness; - promoting discussion to develop an improved response to legal issues faced by people experiencing homelessness; - enhancement of service delivery to and coordination of support for people with high and complex needs (including dual diagnosis); - piloting housing and support models that lead to sustainable accommodation for homeless people; - early intervention initiatives which identify people at risk or in the early stages of homelessness, with a specific focus on the issues and needs of Aboriginal people; - greater flexibility in service provision to reflect the changing circumstances of clients; and - regular monitoring of services to ensure resources are allocated appropriately. - Develop an affordable housing strategy for Redfern-Waterloo that is consistent with the Redfern-Waterloo Built Environment Plan.
+(Lead Agency: RWA, Supporting Agency: HNSW) - Develop a joint assessment framework between service providers to assist the smooth transition from homelessness to stable accommodation and support.
+(Lead Agency: HNSW, Supporting Agencies: Human Service Agencies, NGOs) - Ensure homelessness outreach and support services operate regular patrols in Redfern and Waterloo seven days a week.
+(Lead Agency: HNSW, Supporting Agencies: DoCS, CoS, NGOs) - Ensure homeless people with complex housing needs are allocated appropriate housing by: (Lead Agency: HNSW) - improving tenant assessment processes; and - ensuring housing is consistent with allocations policies.

-IMPROVING IDENTIFICATION OF NEED AND ACCESS TO SERVICES FOR PEOPLE WITH DISABILITY
+PRIORITY 15 IMPROVING IDENTIFICATION OF NEED AND ACCESS TO SERVICES FOR PEOPLE WITH A DISABILITY